hello-robot/stretch_ai/README.md

 *Please note that it's important that your GPU computer and your Stretch robot be able to communicate via the following ports 4401, 4402, 4403, and 4404.
 If you're using a firewall, you'll need to open these ports.*

-Next, run the application in the Docker container on your GPU computer.
+Next, run the application on your GPU computer:

 ```bash
 python -m stretch.app.ai_pickup